Fiancee pleads for people to look twice after Tauranga partner's serious crash

 Through the rush of it all, Bishop and Holdaway's young son Ti had to endure the entire thing and "just wanted to cuddle his dad".

-Bishop said people needed to take care out there and double check their mirrors and rear view before pulling out.
+Bishop said people needed to take care and double-check their mirrors and rear view before pulling out.

 "I understand motorbikes are small and fast, but all it takes is a thorough check."